Louis Schwizgebel

 Louis Schwizgebel (born 19 November 1987) is a Swiss pianist.
 He studied piano with Franz Josefovski and Brigitte Meyer at the Lausanne Conservatory, Pascal Devoyon at Universität der Künste Berlin, Emanuel Ax and Robert McDonald at the Juilliard School, and Pascal Nemirovski at the Royal Academy of Music.
 He won second prize at the Leeds International Piano Competition.

 Career

 Schwizgebel has been the recipient of a number of prizes and scholarships, including second prize at the 2005 Concours de Genève, First Prize at the 2007 Young Concert Artists European Auditions in Leipzig and the Young Concert Artists International Auditions in New York, and 2nd prize at the 2012 Leeds International Piano Competition.
 He received a scholarship from Mozart-Gesellschaft Dortmund in 2013-2014, and was a BBC Radio 3 New Generation Artist in 2013-2015.

 Personal life

 Born in Geneva, Louis Schwizgebel is the son of Chinese mother Yaping Wang and father Georges Schwizgebel, a Swiss animated film director.
 He lives in London.
 He enjoys performing magic, and making complex origami.

-On 27 July 2018, Schwizgebel married Justine Kolata, 28 years old and American, in Buckingham, England.
-The bride is a graduate of Yale and of Cambridge.
+On 27 July 2018, Schwizgebel married Justine Kolata in Buckingham, England.